THE OLD SCHOOL PRESS

 We originally published these three essays as an extra volume in the de luxe copies of Harry Carter, Typographer, but it was evident from the speed with which those sold out that there would be a demand for the essays on their own so we have run on a small edition.

 The text is printed in 12D/15 Romulus on a hand-made Van Gelder paper.
 (I rescued this paper from the defunct print-shop of the Carthusian monastery at Parkminster in Sussex.
 The ream had a single worm-hole running through it and some copies have this hole as a feature on one or more pages, though mostly in the margin or gutter.
 I think it adds a touch of romance to the book.)
 Case-bound in green cloth with a label on the front-board.
 The title page carries a photograph of Carter.
 28pp.
 There were eighty copies of which about fifty were for sale at £35 (E65, US$70).
-These are all sold but I have one copy that is an 'over' from the de luxe edition of Harry Carter, Typographer.
-It is exactly the same but is out of series (ie not numbered) and has a redundant pocket in the back of the binding.
-I am selling it for £20 (E30, US$40).
 (ISBN 978 1 899933 20 4)

 Henry James Sat Here